 A small number of nationalist parades have also proved contentious in the past.

 In 1998, the UK government set up the Parades Commission to rule on contentious parades.

-It has the power either to impose restrictions and conditions on parades.
+It has the power to impose restrictions or conditions on parades.

 The Orange Order, except in a few isolated cases, has not engaged with the Parades Commission.

 Unionist politicians have called for the body to be scrapped.

 Flags, and other symbols, are also important expressions of cultural identity in Northern Ireland.